Prunus salicina: Cultivation

 The main producing country of Japanese plums is China, followed by the United States of America, Mexico, Italy, Spain, Pakistan, Korea, Australia, Chile, France, South Africa and Argentina.
 The most famous variety of this fruit in Vietnam is the Tam Hoa plum grown in Bắc Hà town, in Lào Cai Province.

 Japanese cultivars were introduced into the United States in the latter half of the 19th century, where subsequent breeding produced many more cultivars, generally with larger fruit.
 Plant breeder Luther Burbank developed a number of cultivars by hybridizing Prunus salicina with Prunus simonii and other native North American diploid plums such as Prunus americana, Prunus hortulana or Prunus munsoniana.
-In the late 19th and early 20th centuries, from these hybridizations Burbank selected cultivars such as ‘Beauty’, ‘Eldorado’, ‘Formosa’, ‘Gaviota’, ‘Santa Rosa’, ‘Shiro’, and ‘Wickson’, some of which are still widely grown .One of the famous cultivars, “Santa Rosa”, named after the city in California.
+In the late 19th and early 20th centuries, from these hybridizations Burbank selected cultivars such as 'Beauty', 'Eldorado', 'Formosa', 'Gaviota', 'Santa Rosa', 'Shiro', and 'Wickson', some of which are still widely grown.
+One of the famous cultivars, "Santa Rosa", named after the city in California.

 Most of the fresh plums sold in North American supermarkets are Prunus salicina cultivars or hybrids.
 They are grown on a large scale in a number of other countries, for example, they dominate the stone fruit industry in Western Australia.
+In France in 2020, Japanese plums production volumes are now higher than that of European plums.

+There is an important work of breeding and selection of new Japanese plum cultivars and varieties around the world from different breeding programs.
+As a result, the Community Plant Variety Office of the European Union (CPVO) registered 155 new Japanese plum cultivars from 1995 to 2021.
+The table below presents a short list of varieties.